CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-03.md

     - The **Observed in Organization (3)** tab provides even more context.
 It lists the machine this file has been observed on, and you can even use the interactive timeline to scope it to a date range within the past six months.

     - Last, if you're unsure whether the file is malicious, send it for **Deep analysis (4)**.
-Select **Submit**, it will submits the file to Microsoft Defender for Endpoint for detonation and observation, with detailed results provided in a report.
+Select **Submit**, it will submit the file to Microsoft Defender for Endpoint for detonation and observation, with detailed results provided in a report.

         >**Note:** If the file is malicious, select **Stop and Quarantine File**, it will display the pop-up of the **Stop and Quarantine File**, provide a comment and select **Confirm**.

-1. Once, you are satisfied that you have dealt with the incident and addressed the alerts linked to it and taken all required remediation actions, the step is to resolve it.
+1. Once, you are satisfied that you have dealt with the incident addressed the alerts linked to it and taken all required remediation actions, the step is to resolve it.
 To do that, select **Manage incident**

 1. Navigate back to the **Incident** page, on the **Attack story** tab, select the alert which you were investigating, and select **Manage alert**.